hanami/mailer/README.md

 ### Locals

-The set of objects passed in the `deliver` call are called `locals` and are avaliable inside the mailer and the template.
+The set of objects passed in the `deliver` call are called `locals` and are available inside the mailer and the template.

 ```ruby
 require 'hanami/mailer'